-- · Walk, do not run. - If safe to do so, assist people with special needs as indicated by that person, or direct to the nearest stairwell, and contact HCC personnel for assistance with location. - Gather outside at a designated staging area. - Legacy Building & Gymnasium: In grass on south side of parking lot nearest lake - Ozark House: Across the street in the grass in front of apartment building

-If you cannot return to your building, wait for instructions from the HCC administration or other organization in charge.
+- · Walk, do not run. - If safe to do so, assist people with special needs as indicated by that person, or direct to the nearest stairwell, and contact HCC personnel for assistance with location. - Gather outside at a designated staging area. - -Legacy House: Around front fountain - -Ozark House and Abel House: Across the street in the grass in front of the apartment building - If you cannot return to your building, wait for instructions from the HCC administration or other organization in charge.